mamoon57/k8s-observability-stack/README.md

-# Kubernetes Observability Stack with Helm
+# Kubernetes observability stack

-This repository contains a Helm chart to deploy a full observability stack on Kubernetes including:
+Helm chart for a basic observability stack on K8s — Prometheus, Grafana, Alertmanager.
+Used this pattern on a few EKS clusters.

-- Prometheus for metrics collection
-- Grafana for dashboarding
-- Alertmanager for alerting

-## 🛠️ Components
+## Components

 - **Helm**: Package manager for Kubernetes
 - **Prometheus**: Monitoring system